bergerab/l/README.md

 Popular opinion is to think that this is massively inefficient.
 From my tests, this is not the case.
 In fact, sometimes it is _more_ efficient.
 Using `eval` allows the library to use intermediate objects for HTML elements, and then perform all DOM node creation at once.
 When interfacing with the DOM, there are optimizations for calls which are made in succession.
 This optimization is not possible without
 <img src="img/l.png" alt="l" height="14px"></img> functions because tag generators like `l.div()` and `l.span()` are strict and create a DOM node immediately.
 Tag generator functions must do this because
 there is no way to say "whenever a tag generator completes, and the stack is empty, convert the result to a DOM node".
+Well... there is a way, but it includes using `Function.prototype.caller` which is widely understood to be on the docket for removal from most Javascript implementations who added it.

 The optimization can still be done manually; however, requiring a manual step from the programmers though.
 It would look like this: `l.dom(l.div, l.span, l.div(l.div()));`.
 But then, the whole library would have to be used this way. but I'm not willing to make users have to worry about when the intermedate HTML element objects are turned into DOM nodes.
 At that point, I turn to my opinion that the programmers time is not worth that small of an efficiency gain.
 If you need to be that fast, you may want to consider using c.